streamr-dev/core-frontend/app/README.md

 git push
 ```

 At this point it's a good idea to check that Travis confirms all tests are passing.
-Then,
+Then, for example if the new version is '2.1.15',

 ```
+git tag -a v2.1.15 -m 'v2.1.15'
-git push origin <tag>
+git push --tags
 ```

 Following a deployment, `package.json` on `master` will have a higher version that on `development` so it's important to update `development` with this change.